alexcormier/ctf-writeups/hitcon_2020/tenet/README.md

 }
 ```

 So our exit condition is an exit syscall, that makes sense!
-But this function, which is called at each step of the execution of our shellcode, also makes sure we're not trying to mess with the `cs` and `ss` registers.
+But this function, which is called at each step of the execution of our shellcode, also skips all other syscall instructions and makes sure we're not trying to mess with the `cs` and `ss` registers.

 ### Travelling in time